GoogleCloudPlatform/community/tutorials/elixir-phoenix-on-google-compute-engine/index.md

 ### Create a startup script

-Create a file called `instance-startup.sh` in your application root directory.
+Create a file called `instance-startup.sh` in your application's root directory.
 Copy the following content into it:

     #!/bin/sh